operand/agency/README.md

 # API Overview

-`agency` is an implementation of the [Actor model](https://en.wikipedia.org/wiki/Actor_model) for building AI agent integrated systems.
+Agency is an implementation of the [Actor model](https://en.wikipedia.org/wiki/Actor_model) for building AI agent integrated systems.

-In `agency`, all entities are represented as instances of the `Agent` class.
+In Agency, all entities are represented as instances of the `Agent` class.
 This includes all humans, software, and AI-driven agents that may communicate as part of your application.